I know it isn’t healthy to live with this amount of self-loathing.

 I know a lot of the people in my life don’t, and can’t, really understand what I’m going through.
 Honestly, I don’t even understand it, not in the way you understand a lesson in history class.
-I’ve written about depression on this blog before, so this post isn’t so much about depression or statistics, and more about me trying to tell people,
+I’ve written about Inpatient Drug Rehab and depression in general on this blog before, so this post isn’t so much about depression or statistics, and more about me trying to tell people,

 “I’m sorry I hate myself; please be kind to me.”